TimGuiteDiamond/eclip/README.md

 ### Installing

-To get a development env running:
+To get a development env running, first download the package.
+Then go to the direcotry containing setup.py and type the following into the command line:

-At the moment, this is how the environment is setup.
-Download various files.
-Go to directory containing setup.py and type:
 ```
 > python3 setup.py develop --user